LukasForst/DSS/handins/11/README.md

     1. A voter is a user of the public digital signature system.
     2. A voter satisfies all extra demands defined by the party who sets up the vote.
 - In order to ensure the validity of the votes and the integrity of the system, the voters can cast votes only during the period, when the poll is opened.
-- In order to ensure the authenticity fo the votes, the voter can cast only one vote in the poll.
+- In order to ensure the authenticity for the votes, the voter can cast only one vote per poll.
 Thus, once a voter voted, he/she can't vote in the same poll anymore.